grafana/grafana/docs/sources/reference/export_import.md

 {{< docs-imagebox img="/img/docs/v50/gcom_dashboard_list.png" max-width="700px" >}}

-## Import and Sharing with Grafana 2.x or 3.0
+## Import and sharing with Grafana 2.x or 3.0

 Dashboards on Grafana.com use a new feature in Grafana 3.1 that allows the import process to update each panel so that they are using a data source of your choosing.
 If you are running a